aditya-krm/weather-app-cli/README.md

 5. **Database:**
    - MySQL is used for persistent storage due to its reliability and ease of use.

-## Bonus asked
+## Additional Features and Their Integration

+### Search History Management:

-- Implement a feature allowing users to delete specific entries from their search history.
+- Allow users to delete their search history or update specific records.
+- Let users retrieve weather data for previously searched locations.

+### Profile Updates:

-- Add functionality to allow users to update their profile information (e.g., username, password).
+- Enable users to update their username and password.

-- Extend the application to support additional weather-related queries, such as a 5-day forecast.
+### Extended Weather Queries:

+- Fetch additional data from OpenWeatherMap, such as forecast data for multiple days, sunrise/sunset times, and air quality.